Training and Capacity-Building

-Training, capacity building and creating spaces for mutual exchanges with and between partners located in post-conflict or armed conflict situations are important cross-cutting strategies we have applied since 2004, when we began our work in countries affected by armed conflict.
+Training, capacity-building and creating spaces for mutual exchanges with and between partners located in post-conflict or armed conflict situations are important cross-cutting strategies we have applied since 2004, when the Women’s Initiatives for Gender Justice began its work in countries affected by armed conflict.

 In each country, our work is determined by the priorities of local grassroots advocates and organisations as we collaboratively seek opportunities to leverage progress for gender justice and gender equality domestically and internationally.

-We provide support for the ongoing technical development of our partners and where possible we also provide support for organizational infrastructure of their grassroots groups, whose institutional viability is essential to progressing our shared gender justice goals.
-Listening and reciprocal knowledge sharing are key components of our approach as we recognize a mutuality of expertise possessed by our partners and the Women’s Initiatives for Gender Justice.
+We provide support for the ongoing technical development of our partners and where possible we also provide support for organisational infrastructure of their grassroots groups, whose institutional viability is essential to progressing our shared gender justice goals.
+Listening and reciprocal knowledge sharing are key components of our approach as we recognise a mutuality of expertise possessed by our partners and the Women’s Initiatives for Gender Justice.

-Training provided to local partners: SGBV documentation in the context of armed conflict for the purpose of supporting domestic and international prosecutions; data analysis; advocacy; report-writing; monitoring and evaluation; developing a theory of change; proposal writing; use of videos and social media as advocacy tools; international gender justice standards including CEDAW and the Rome Statute; engaging the media as strategic partners; and developing a women’s rights agenda and related strategy for peace talks.
+Training provided to local partners: documentation of sexual and gender-based violence in the context of armed conflict for the purpose of supporting domestic and international prosecutions, data analysis, advocacy, report-writing, monitoring and evaluation, developing a theory of change, proposal writing, use of videos and social media as advocacy tools, international gender justice standards including CEDAW and the Rome Statute, engaging the media as strategic partners, and developing a women’s rights agenda and related strategy for peace talks.

 Training conducted by local partners

-Between 2013-2016, 18 gender justice workshops have been held in eastern DRC for civil society, political and community leaders in three provinces involving almost 600 participants.
+Between 2013 and 2016, 18 gender justice workshops were held in eastern DRC for civil society, political and community leaders in three provinces involving almost 600 participants.

-In Uganda, the engagement of and capacity support for traditional, cultural and local leaders has been an integral component of our gender justice programmes in the past and continues to be utilized in the Reintegration Programme through the hosting of dialogues with cultural leaders from conflict-affected sub-regions in the greater north of Uganda.
+In Uganda, the engagement of and capacity support for traditional, cultural and local leaders has been an integral component of our gender justice programmes in the past and continues to be utilised in our Reintegration Programme through the hosting of dialogues with cultural leaders from conflict-affected sub-regions in the greater north of Uganda.

-Between 2012-2015, numerous strategic screenings of our gender justice documentary – No Longer Silent – were held in conflict-affected regions across northern Uganda involving local decision-makers, district council leaders, and traditional elders.
-No Longer Silent includes interviews with several women abducted by the LRA who describe their experiences in the bush and the challenges they have faced upon their return to their families and communities.
-The documentary calls for the greater inclusion of female victims of the LRA-related conflict in the government’s Peace, Recovery and Development Plan for northern Uganda and the need for more inclusion of women as stakeholders and beneficiaries in the reconstruction process.
-No Longer Silent.
+Between 2012 and 2015, numerous strategic screenings of our gender justice documentary – No Longer Silent – were held in conflict-affected regions across northern Uganda involving local decision-makers, district council leaders and traditional elders.
+No Longer Silent includes interviews with several women abducted by the Lord’s Resistance Army (LRA), who describe their experiences in the bush and the challenges they have faced upon their return to their families and communities.
+The documentary calls for the greater inclusion of female victims of the LRA-related conflict in the Government’s Peace, Recovery and Development Plan for northern Uganda and the need for more inclusion of women as stakeholders and beneficiaries in the reconstruction process.